Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Seasonal and regional analyses

-A clear pattern visible in all models is a regular spikiness.
-For Pangu-Weather this is in a 24-hour frequency, indicating the impact of the change between the 6h- and 24h-integration models.
-Given that the initializations of all models are twice a day, regular variation in e.g., BIAS can be attributed to the strong diurnal cycle of CAPE, which depends on the diurnal cycle of temperature \citep{leon_addressing_2018,lawson_diurnal_2016}.
-By separating the data into the 00 UTC and 12 UTC initializations, we can clearly identify the diurnal cycle (figure not shown).
-The models tend to perform better at night and in the early morning when CAPE is naturally low.
-The errors are higher during the day and in the evening when peak CAPE values occur.
-For Pangu-Weather, both the diurnal cycle of CAPE, as well as the switch between its two integration models every 24 hours impact the scores.\\

-Given the similarity between the initializations with ERA5 and the initializations with IFS analysis for Pangu-Weather and FourCastNet, we focus the next analyses on the initializations with IFS.
-This mimics how the models are run in an operational context.
-Since GraphCast (initialized with ERA-5) and GraphCast-operational (initialized with IFS) are two different model versions, we maintain both.
+Given the similarity between the initializations with ERA5 and IFS analysis, we focus the next analyses on the initializations with IFS (previously flagged as ``oper"), mimicking an operational context.
+Since GraphCast (initialized with ERA-5) and GraphCast-oper (initialized with IFS) are two different model versions, we maintain both.